samogot/betterdiscord-plugins/v2/Quoter/README.md

 - Fallback to markdown-formatted quotes when there is no permission to use embeds
 - Jump to quoted message on click
 - Requoting of selected quotes
-- Available locales: ru, uk, en, pt-BR
+- Available locales: ru, uk, en, pt-BR, de

 ## How to use
 There is several ways to quote: